-- Synopsis is not automatically retrievable.
-We note that in some sections it is possible to use the first sentence as a synopsis (e.g., "Every axis has a principal node type."), but we can only defer it to the transformation phase. - Description if no specific structure can be recovered, we will treat all section content as a description. - Syntax when we use the XML version of the specification as a source, all grammar production are easily identifiable by the <scrap> tag.
-A specific parser needed to be developed in XSLT to deal with the mix of plain text (e.g., for EBNF metasymbols) and XML tags (e.g., for nonterminal symbols). - Constraints some of the Notes are mentioning constraints (e.g., "The number function should not be used..."), but they are not automatically distinguishable from other Notes. - References since all nonterminal names are always annotated with hyperlinks to the corresponding sections, no explicit references are required. - Relationship there are mentions of relationships, some of which are even inter-documentary (e.g., the mod operator is being compared to the % operator in ECMAScript and the IEEE 754 remainder operation, but it is impossible to derive them naturally during recovery.
+Synopsis - is not automatically retrievable.
+We contend that, in some sections, the first sentence seems to serve as a synopsis (e.g., "Every axis has a principal node type.").

+Description - if no specific structure can be recovered, we will treat all section content as a description.

+Syntax - when we use the XML version of the specification as a source, all grammar productions are easily identifiable by the <scrap> tag.
+A specific parser had to be developed in XSLT to deal with the mix of plain text (e.g., for EBNF metasymbols) and XML tags (e.g., for nonterminal symbols).

+Constraints - some of the Notes are mentioning constraints (e.g., "The number function should not be used..."), but they are not automatically distinguishable from other Notes.

+References - since all nonterminal names are always annotated with hyperlinks to the corresponding sections, no explicit references are required.

+Relationship - there are mentions of relationships, some of which are even inter-documentary (e.g., the mod operator is being compared to the % operator in ECMAScript and the IEEE 754 remainder operation, but it is impossible to derive them naturally during recovery.